nuxt/website-v2/content/en/guides/directory-structure/components.md

 }
 ```

-Any components in the components directory can then be used throughout your pages, layouts (and other components) without needing to explicitly import them.
+Any components in the `~/components` directory can then be used throughout your pages, layouts (and other components) without needing to explicitly import them.

 ```bash
 components/